Career Pathways Communities"Further information for Spring 2019 coming soon."

 Kim Wolfram, Director of Global Regulatory CMC, Biogen Inc.

 Science Education & Outreach (careers in this category):

 Eligibility and process for participation

 BBS Ph.D. students: BBS Ph.D. students are required to participate in two Career Pathways Communities: one community in Spring of their third year, and a different community in Fall of their fourth year.
 The time commitment is estimated to be six hours per semester, along with brief homework to prepare for the meetings.

 For postdoctoral scholars and advanced graduate students across all graduate programs: Limited spots are available for optional, by-application participation (see below).
 Students in a stage of training earlier than third year should not apply.
-Applications for Fall 2018 have now closed.
+Applications for Spring 2019 will be announced soon.